-The GW4-CAT Induction for 2017 will run over two days and takes place on Wednesday 20th September (at Bristol University) and Wednesday 27th September (at Cardiff University).
+The GW4-CAT Induction for 2018 (Cohort II) will be held on September 4th-6th 2018 – one day at each of the partner institutions.
 Lunch, transport costs between sites and accommodation reimbursement (if required) will be provided.

 Core and Specialist Research Training

 Fellows will also have access to a wide range of core and specialist training modules to support their research and career ambitions and to build a ‘toolkit’ of skills required for an academic career.